 When might a local authority increase the fee they pay a care home?

-There are a few circumstances when the local authority may increase the amount it’s prepared to pay.
+There are some circumstances when the local authority may increase the amount it’s prepared to pay.
+For example, if:

 - you have particular care needs that can only be accommodated in a more expensive care home

 - the council can only offer one care home in the area that meets your needs and that home charges more than the fee the local authority is willing to pay

-- you were a self-funder but have become local authority-funded and can’t be moved because of psychological needs, such as anxiety or depression, as well as physical frailty and issues around wellbeing.
+- you were a self-funder but have become local authority-funded and can’t be moved because of physical frailty or issues affecting your mental wellbeing.